kimchitsigai/Articles-and-Tutorials/install_freepbx_centos.md

-Deploy a VoIP Private Branch Exchange (IP PBX) Server on CentOS 6.4
+How To Install FreePBX on CentOS 6.4
 ====

 ### Introduction